NickAkincilar/Cortex_Analyst_Demo/README.md

 Setup this demo to see the power of Conversational Analytics against structured datasets.

 #### Notice: This demo has an additional step of summarizing the resultset via LLM calls to show art of the possible.
 #### It is using a smaller model that can halucinate.
-Summarization "is not part of Cortex Analyst" functionality & can be disabled!
+Summarization IS NOT PART OF CORTEX ANALYST functionality & can be disabled!

 <img src="https://github.com/NickAkincilar/Cortex_Analyst_Demo/blob/main/Images/Cortex1.png?raw=true" alt="drawing" width="500"/>